crusher083/dgl/docs/source/guide/training-graph.rst

 DGL provides built-in support for common readout operations.
 For example, :func:`dgl.readout_nodes` implements the above readout operation.

-Once :math:`h_g` is available, one can pass it through an MLP layer for classification output.
+Once :math:`h_g` is available, we can pass it through an MLP layer for classification output.

 Writing Neural Network Model